AndilePingo/walmart-end-to-end-ml-project/README.md

 sales_forecasting.ipynb
 The main Jupyter Notebook that documents the entire end-to-end machine learning workflow — from data exploration and preprocessing to model training (Random Forest, XGBoost), evaluation, and model monitoring using Evidently AI.
-This notebook serves as the central reference for the project’s technical implementation.

 ###  Next Steps (optional)
 - Automate report generation (weekly or monthly)